concretios/smock-it/messages/template.remove.md

 # flags.count.summary

-Specify the number of records to generate.
+Remove the number of records specified for generation at the object level setting.

 # flags.count.description

-Use `--count` or `-c` to set the number of records to generate.
-If `--sObject` or `-o` is provided, this will only update or remove the count for that individual object.
+Use --count or -c to remove the record count.
+This can only be removed at the object level and not at the template level.
+If --sObject or -o is provided, it will remove the count setting for that specific object.

 # flags.namespaceToExclude.summary

-Specify namespaces to be excluded during record data generation.
+Remove namespaces to exclude from record data generation.

 # flags.namespaceToExclude.description

-Use `--namespaceToExclude` or `-x` to exclude specific namespaces from generating record data for namespace fields.
+Use --namespaceToExclude or -x to remove specific namespaces from being excluded during record data generation.
 Multiple namespaces can be specified, separated by commas.
 This setting applies only at the template level and cannot be defined for individual objects.

 # flags.language.summary

-Specify the language to generate records. [supports 'en' or 'jp']
+Remove the specified the language to generate records. [supports 'en' or 'jp']

 # flags.language.description